kahidna/mini-ansible-lab/doc/index.rst

    |-- ssh-node-master
        |-- mini-ansible-lab.pem     - private key of the pair key
        |-- mini-ansible-lab.pub     - public key of the pair key
-This repository use rastasheep,ubuntu-sshd_. as base image (which using ubuntu as base os) for the each container.
+This repository use rastasheep, ubuntu-sshd_. as base image (which using ubuntu as base os) for the each container.
 You can check the image on docker hub repository on here_.
 And if you want to change the base image you need to modify **docker-compose.yml** on image section, and also change the base os/image n **Dockerfile**.

 Environment
 -----------